johnha881/AWS-Projects/EventBridge-InProgress/README.md

 We will be using Simple Notification Service (SNS) to receive events from EventBridge.

-1. Navigate to SNS services on the console
+1. Navigate to SNS services on the console.
-2. On the left pane of the page select topic
+2. On the left pane of the page, select "Topics."
-3. Click on create topic button
+3. Click on the "Create topic" button.

-4. Choose Standard as Type
+4. Choose "Standard" as the Type.
-5. Name will be colors for this topic
+5. Set the Name to "colors" for this topic.
-6. Display name will be Colors SNS
+6. Set the Display name to "Colors SNS."

-Once created we will now need to provide subscription for this Topic.
+Once created, we will now need to provide a subscription for this Topic.
-1. Go back to topic and select color under topics
+1. Go back to "Topics" and select "colors."
-2. Click Create subscription
+2. Click "Create subscription."

 image

-3. I will select Email as my subscriber.
+3. For Protocol, select "Email" as the subscriber.
-4. Endpoint will be my email( I will need to go to my email and confirm the subscription)
+4.For Endpoint, enter your email (you will need to confirm the subscription via email).

 image

-5. Create subscription
+5. Click "Create subscription."
-6. Go to email and subscribe to this topic
+6. Go to your email and confirm the subscription to this topic.

 image

-**Add rule to route and event to SNS**
+**Add rule to route an event to SNS**

-Head Back to EventBridge page and click on rule -> create rule image
+1. Head back to the EventBridge page and click on "Rules" -> "Create rule."
-Under Define Rule datail page enter:
-"SendColorEventsToSNS" for the name
-"Send event to SNS" for description
-Select "my-event-bus" for event bus
-Click next

 image

+2. Under the "Define Rule detail" page, enter:
+   - Name: "SendColorEventsToSNS"
+   - Description: "Send event to SNS"
+   - Event bus: "my-event-bus"
+3. Click "Next."

+image

-On the "build event pattern" page scroll down to "Create method" section Select "Custom pattern (JSON Editor) and enter
+4. On the "Build event pattern" page, scroll down to the "Create method" section:
+   - Select "Custom pattern (JSON Editor)" and enter:

+'''
 {
   "source": ["com.aws.my-event-bus"],
   "detail": {